sjentsch/lsjDocs/Ch06/Ch06_DataHandling_4.rst

 your data are based on fairly simple mathematical functions and operations.
-In this section I want to return to that discussion and mention several other mathematical functions and arithmetic operations that are actually quite useful for a lot of real world data analysis. :numref:`tab-mathfunc` gives a brief overview of the various mathematical functions I want to talk about here, or later.\ [#]_ Obviously this does not even come close to cataloguing the range of possibilities available, but it does cover a range of functions that are used
+In this section I want to return to that discussion and mention several other mathematical functions and arithmetic operations that are actually quite useful for a lot of real-world data analysis. :numref:`tab-mathfunc` gives a brief overview of the various mathematical functions I want to talk about here, or later.\ [#]_ Obviously this does not even come close to cataloguing the range of possibilities available, but it does cover a range of functions that are used